HelloWith/cse-lab-2025/docs/lab2/lab2.md

 As you can see, this filesystem consists of three components: **filesystem client**, **metadata server**, and **data server**.

-In Lab 2, a file is split into one or more blocks, and these blocks are stored on a set of data servers.
-The filesystem is responsible for serving read and write requests from the filesystem client, as well as instructions like block creation and deletion from the metadata server.
+In Lab 2, a file is split into one or more blocks, and these blocks are stored on metadata server and a set of data servers.
+Metadata server and data servers are responsible for serving read and write requests from the filesystem client, as well as instructions like block creation and deletion from the metadata server.

 The metadata server is a server that maintains all file system metadata.
-It stores the inode and other metadata of a file, such as the location of each block (machine id) and the `block_id` at this machine.
+It stores the inode and other metadata of a file, such as the location of each block (machine id of data server) and the `block_id` at this machine.
 Besides, it is responsible for serving metadata operations like file creation, deletion, and querying data block positions for reads and writes. **Note that there is only one metadata server in this lab (no replication).**

+The data server is only responsible for storing file data.
+There may be multiple data servers in a distributed file system and each of them have a unique machine id to identify.
+For metadata server or FS client, it can use "machine id + function + args" to access a data server.

+FS clients act as the frontend of the whole system.
 The filesystem client implements the filesystem logic by issuing RPCs to the metadata server and the data server.

-**Notice:** refer to [CSE 2024 Lab 2](https://docs.qq.com/doc/DQndkTGN5eUlSQnZO) first if you encounter any problems.
-The document contains some common problems and solutions in this lab.
+**Notice:** refer to [CSE 2025 Lab 2](https://docs.qq.com/doc/DTmJKc3hGVXN4b3RI) and this doc first if you encounter any problems.
+These documents contains some common problems and solutions in this lab.

 ### Get the Source Code